The 6 best pillows, tested for every sleep position, style, and need

 How we tested for the best pillows

-Homes expert Ysanne Brooks has spent over a decade writing about the best buys for people's homes and she tested each pillow over several nights in a range of different sleeping positions - front, side, back, and all three at once (e.g. restless) - to ascertain the comfort and support of each pillow in each position.
+Homes expert Ysanne Brooks has spent over a decade writing about the best homeware products and she tested each pillow over several nights in a range of different sleeping positions - front, side, back, and all three at once (e.g. restless) - to ascertain the comfort and support of each pillow in each position.

-She tested a variety of pillows from across the market, at a range of different price points—all with different fillings and benefits.
-Other members of the woman&home team including Hannah Holway, Kenedee Fowler and Anna Paul also tested some of the latest pillows, considering the following.
+She tested a variety of pillows at a range of different price points - all with different fillings and benefits.
+Other members of the woman&home editorial team including Caramel Quin, Hannah Holway, Kenedee Fowler and Anna Paul, also tested some of the pillows, on this list.
+Here's what our pillow testers took into consideration when sharing their feedback:

-- Support and comfort of each pillow: We evaluated how comfortable each pillow was to sleep on for six-eight hours (it's the most important thing after all!) and how supported her head, neck and shoulders felt after the night's sleep.
+- Support and comfort: Our testers rated each pillow for comfort based on sleeping for six to eight hours (it's the most important thing after all!) as well as how supported their head, neck and shoulders felt during use and upon waking.

-- Breathability: We also assessed how cool/breathable each pillow felt, questioning whether our head and/or neck had overheated during the night.
+- Breathability: We assessed how cool/breathable each pillow felt, noting whether our head and/or neck had overheated during the night.

 - Hypoallergenic benefits: We also looked at the supposed hypoallergenic properties of those that state that they have those benefits, by judging how stuffy our nose felt each morning.

-- Value-for-money: Finally, we noted the value-for-money of each pillow, and whether her night's sleep was worth the price—or whether a more affordable choice would offer the same experience.
+- Value-for-money: Finally, we noted the value-for-money of each pillow, and whether the night's sleep was worth the price — or whether a more affordable choice would likely offer the same experience.

 How do I choose the best pillow for me?